stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 image.

-  Only the incredible, unhuman massiveness of these vast stone towers and ramparts had saved the frightful thing from utter annihilation in the hundreds of thousands&mdash;perhaps millions&mdash;of years it had brooded there amidst the blasts of a bleak upland. &ldquo;Corona Mundi&nbsp;.&nbsp;.&nbsp;.
-Roof of the World&nbsp;.&nbsp;.&nbsp;.&rdquo; All sorts of fantastic phrases sprang to our lips as we looked dizzily down at the unbelievable spectacle.
-I thought again of the eldritch primal myths that had so persistently haunted me since my first sight of this dead antarctic world&mdash;of the daemoniac plateau of Leng, of the Mi-Go, or Abominable Snow-Men of the Himalayas, of the Pnakotic Manuscripts with their pre-human implications, of the Cthulhu cult, of the   Necronomicon,   and of the Hyperborean legends of formless Tsathoggua and the worse than formless star-spawn associated with that semi-entity.
+  Only the incredible, unhuman massiveness of these vast stone towers and ramparts had saved the frightful thing from utter annihilation in the hundreds of thousands--perhaps millions--of years it had brooded there amidst the blasts of a bleak upland.
+"Corona Mundi . . .
+Roof of the World . . . " All sorts of fantastic phrases sprang to our lips as we looked dizzily down at the unbelievable spectacle.
+I thought again of the eldritch primal myths that had so persistently haunted me since my first sight of this dead antarctic world--of the daemoniac plateau of Leng, of the Mi-Go, or Abominable Snow-Men of the Himalayas, of the Pnakotic Manuscripts with their pre-human implications, of the Cthulhu cult, of the   Necronomicon,   and of the Hyperborean legends of formless Tsathoggua and the worse than formless star-spawn associated with that semi-entity.